 Identification and development of the company’s high talent pool.

 Retaining the high-profile talents within the company, and

 Nurturing the strategic and leadership mindset of the high talent potentials.

-In harnessing our employees’ true talents and potential in their career, personnel engagement and individual development is crucial to ensure continuous success and growth for everyone.
-The Talent Development Framework which was established to provide a clear development path and guidance contributed vastly in our employee’s career development.
-This followed with a competency-based Performance Management System that was done rigorously throughout the year to measure how our employees subscribes to the company’s core values and demonstrate identified competencies that are critical for achieving their KPIs.
+In harnessing our employees’ true talents and potential in their careers, personnel engagement and individual development are crucial to ensure continuous success and growth for everyone.
+The Talent Development Framework which was established to provide a clear development path and guidance contributed vastly to our employee’s career development.
+This followed with a competency-based Performance Management System that was done rigorously throughout the year to measure how our employees subscribe to the company’s core values and demonstrate identified competencies that are critical for achieving their KPIs.

-The High potentials (Hi-Po) programme started this year when 20 employees were identified to be enrolled under the Skills & Technical Advancement Roadmap (STAR).
+The High Potential (Hi-Po) programme started this year when 20 employees were identified to be enrolled under the Skills & Technical Advancement Roadmap (STAR).
 The company believes high-potential employees are critical to any organization’s current and future success.
-The 20 employees were categorized under 3 different groups; High Assets, Promotable and Expert Resources and each group defines every employee potential in their own development areas.
-The programme is being carried in tandem with a structured long-term incentives and retention plan; a reward system that encourage and compensate the employees to achieve their individual targeted development plan and ensuring commitment to the Hi-Po programme.
+The 20 employees were categorized under 3 different groups; High Assets, Promotable and Expert Resources and each group defined every employee's potential in their own development areas.
+The programme is being carried in tandem with structured long-term incentives and retention plans; a reward system that encourages and compensates the employees to achieve their individual targeted development plan and ensures commitment to the Hi-Po programme.

 Training is important for the employee’s career development.
-We provide our employees opportunities for internal and external training courses that are critical for company business.
+We provide our employees' with opportunities for internal and external training courses that are critical for company business.

-CMC practices ‘On-the-Job Training’ where teaching the job while trainer and trainee do the job at the work site.
+CMC practices ‘On-the-Job Training’ where teaching the job while the trainer and trainee do the job at the work site.
 This training involves working alongside an experienced person who shows the trainee how to do the various tasks involved in a job or trade.
-For technical group, we will get our technology partners to give CMC in house courses on their product to familiarize
+For the technical group, we will get our technology partners to give CMC in-house courses on their product to familiarize

 our staff with their products.